mirunaish/floppa-new-tab/README.md

 on the upload button to upload a JSON with custom quotes.
 Like Todos, these are stored in localStorage, so make sure to keep a backup.

+### Text notes

+Add any text note to your new tab with a custom title.

-### New images
+### Images

 Add nice cat images or GIFs for your new tab.

 ### Theme selector

-Choose a cat themed color scheme for your widgets.
+Choose a cat inspired color theme for your widgets.
 Pick between light and dark modes.

 ## Setup